mrkline/boilerplate/README.txt

 Usage:

 Boilerplate takes a text file tagged with fields to be filled in.
-It's useful for tasks such as repeatedly sending an account verification email to diferent users.
+It's useful for tasks such as quickly filling out form letters and emails to multiple recipients.

 When it opens a file, Boilerplate scans for tags surrounded in < > characters.
 Consequently, to have either show up normally in the resulting document,